medcomdk/dk-medcom-carecommunication/docs/assets/documents/Clinical-guidelines-DA.md

 The sender, who chooses to send, reply, or forward a CareCommunication, is responsible for the content, including attachments.
 The author of the attachment is the healthcare professional who originally created the file and is therefore accountable for its clinical content.
 MedCom recommends that the author’s name and the creation timestamp are included with the attachment.
 System functionality that supports the automatic inclusion of the author’s name and creation timestamp is optional.
 If this functionality is not available, the system should allow the sender to manually add this information either within the attached file itself or as structured information in the message segment containing the attachment.

 By attaching a file, the sender is also responsible for ensuring that its content is relevant to the current course of treatment.
 During testing and certification, MedCom verifies that the identifiers of attached files are imported and stored to ensure that, upon receiving a reply, the system can retrieve and display previously attached files for the user.
-The requirements for workflow support and user-friendliness must be managed locally in collaboration between the customer and the IT vendor. </div>
+The requirements for workflow support and user-friendliness must be managed locally in collaboration between the customer and the IT vendor.

+>Note: During the period in which the VANS conversion service is in operation, a maximum of 10 attachments may be included in a CareCommunication.
+This limitation exists because, when a CareCommunication is converted to (X)DIS91 and (X)BIN0, there is capacity for no more than 10 attachments.</div>
 <p>&nbsp;</p>

 ### 4.5 Historisk overblik i brugergrænsefladen | Historical Overview in the User Interface